-A small spiny North American deciduous tree that bears inedible green orangelike fruit.
-Its durable yellowish-orange wood was formerly used by American Indians for bows and other weapons.
-Also called bowwood.
+A small spiny North American deciduous tree which bears inedible green orange-like fruit.
+Its durable orange-coloured timber was formerly used by American Indians for bows and other weapons.

 - Connie Barlow writes that the Osage orange tree is rare.